[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 3. Select the data source and click the "Sync" button

-4. Once sync is complete, go back to the playground and try asking questions about the content of the added document
+4. Once sync is complete, return to the playground and ask a question about the content of the added document

-Gateway also includes the AWS Knowledge MCP Server and URL Fetch tools in addition to KB search.
+Gateway contains not only KB search, but also an AWS Knowledge MCP Server and URL Fetch tool.

 The AWS Knowledge MCP Server is a tool that can search AWS official documentation.
 Try sending the following.